8 Tax Benefits of Real Estate Investing

 Real estate investors with income-producing rental properties can deduct depreciation on their taxes to lower total taxable income and reduce tax liability.

-For commercial properties, the IRS allows a property owner to take depreciation deductions for 39 years, and for residential properties, the deduction could extend 27.5 years.
-If you purchase a residential property for $250,000 to rent out, you could take a $9,091 deduction ($250,000 divided by 27.5) for depreciation each year.
+For commercial properties, the IRS allows a property owner to take depreciation deductions for 39 years.
+For residential properties, the deduction could extend to 27.5 years.
+For example, if you purchase a residential rental property for $250,000, you could take a $9,091 deduction ($250,000 divided by 27.5) for depreciation each year.

 • Convert a rental property to a primary residence and live there for at least two years

-• Deduct sales commission and closing costs from the cash received from the sale of property
+• Deduct sales commission and closing costs from the cash received from the sale of the property

 2. Deductions

 Deductions reduce your taxable income dollar-for-dollar.
-If you for example receive $30,000 throughout the year as rental income and your deductions add up to $14,000, your total taxable income is $16,000.
+For example, if you receive $30,000 throughout the year as rental income and your deductions add up to $14,000, your total taxable income is $16,000.

 3. 1031 Exchange